coryshain/conlen/README.md

 Data are not distributed with this repository but can be downloaded from [OSF](https://osf.io/7pknb/).
 Once downloaded, all directories from OSF should be placed at the root of this repository.

-We currently only distribute preprocessed tabular fMRI timecourses because the raw, intermediate, and final preprocessed matlab files from SPM are quite large.
-However, we have provided the preprocessing scripts we used, and we can provide source data upon request.

-A matlab script that preprocesses the raw fMRI is provided in `matlab/preprocessCONN.m`, and a matlab script that extracts functionally localized timecourses by fROI is provided in `matlab/extract_ts.m`.
-As written, these scripts will not run out of the box because they are embedded in the EvLab file structure and software environment.
-The paths in the scripts will need to be modified according to your system's file structure.
+To protect participants' privacy, we only distribute preprocess fMRI data (the outputs of our SPM preprocessing pipeline).
+For transparency, we have included our preprocessing scripts in the `matlab` directory of this repository.
+The script used to preprocess the raw fMRI is provided in `matlab/preprocessCONN.m`, and the script that extracted functionally localized timecourses by fROI is provided in `matlab/extract_ts.m`.

-Tabular data were extracted from the preprocessed matlab files using `conlen/preprocess_conlen.py`.

 ## Core Usage

+Compile a tabular design matrix from SPM preprocessing outputs and word-by-word linguistic predictors:

+    python -m conlen.preprocess_conlen

+This step can be time-consuming, so we have made it optional by including its outputs (tabular data for regressions) on OSF, allowing users to skip straight to regression.

 Regress first-level models as follows: